vovapasko/dmc-front/techdoc.md

 ## Other

 - .browserslistrc
-	> You can read comments to know what he does
+	> You can read comments to know what he does, but you dont need.
+- .dockerignore
+	> .gitignore-like-file
+- .gitignore
+	>

 ## Export a file